Best 5 Balanced Diet Secrets Doctors Want You to Know

 A balanced diet fuels the body with variety, keeps energy steady, lifts mood, and protects against disease, making it the base of good health.

 I once tried a strict juice cleanse.
 I lost a little weight, but I felt weak, irritable, and always hungry.
-When I went back to balanced meals with protein, grains, and vegetables, I finally felt steady and healthy.
+I use portion control plates to balance meals with protein, grains, and vegetables and I finally felt steady and healthy.

 Energy and vitality do not come from cutting sugar or skipping fried food; they come from giving your body the nutrients it needs every day for balance and good health.